 (b) Service Providers.
 We may provide your Personal Data to third party service providers in order to help us achieve the Purposes.
-For example, we may use third party service providers to help us: (i) create and market your Content and our Services; (ii) create NFT Content; (iii) process payments; (iv) analyze usage of our Services; (v) track the effectiveness of our marketing strategies and communications; (vi) assist with the prevention, detection and investigation of potentially illegal acts and security breaches, and (vii) collect and process error and crash reports, and store data.
+For example, we may use third party service providers to help us: (i) create and market NFT Content; (ii) analyze usage of our Services; (iii) track the effectiveness of our marketing strategies and communications; (iv) assist with the prevention, detection and investigation of potentially illegal acts and security breaches; and (v) collect and process error and crash reports and store data.

 (c) Corporate Transactions.
 We may also disclose or transfer your Personal Data to affiliates or third parties in the event of a proposed reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or equity, subject in each case to customary confidentiality agreements.

 (d) Legal Disclosure.
 We may disclose Personal Data if we reasonably believe disclosure is in accordance with or required by any applicable law.
 This includes the disclosure of Personal Data where necessary for the establishment, exercise, or defense of legal claims, or as otherwise permitted by applicable law.
 We will have no liability associated with any such disclosures made in good faith.